ccremer/clustercode/README.md

 ## SSL

-The REST API is easy to support with SSL/https.
+The REST API and WebAdmin are easy to support with SSL/https.
 Just put a reverse proxy in front of clustercode that handles https client connections and forwards the request via http to clustercode.
 Check out https://github.com/jwilder/nginx-proxy for an excellent docker nginx proxy with SSL support.